coding-to-music/coding-to-music.github.io/README.md

 Currently now http://all-knowledge.info is pointing to here

-You are lookating at this repository https://github.com/coding-to-music/coding-to-music.github.io
+You are looking at this repository https://github.com/coding-to-music/coding-to-music.github.io

 My main repo/profile/README is over here https://github.com/coding-to-music